apilatosba/notepad--/README.md

 Ctrl+down arrow: Move camera down
 Esc: Pause
 Mouse: Mouse (Great explanation.
 Thank you)
+F11: Maximize/Restore
+Super+Numpad4: Window to left
+Super+Numpad6: Window to right
+Super+Numpad2: Minimize
+Super+Numpad8: f11

+#### Note
+These Super+Numpad nonsense is only for windows.
+If you are on linux then you can use the shortcuts of your DE.

 ## References
 Raylib: https://www.raylib.com/ - Great library, big thumbs up.